GrammAcc/linearmoney/documentation/md/linear_money_model.md

 financial applications for as long as we've been building them.
 We just haven't realized it yet.

-#### Disclaimer

-At this point, I should point out that my intention is not to discredit the work of Martin Fowler and his colleagues at Thoughtworks or anyone else who has made contributions to the collective knowledge of our field.

-Fowler's original *Money* pattern has played a foundational role in supporting all of the financial infrastructure of the modern world, so it is by no means a small contribution, and my simplified explanation of the pattern above does not do its significance justice in any way.

-I have nothing but respect for the brilliant minds that contributed to these ideas, and I want to clarify that my intention with this article is not to develop any kind of programming pattern or solution that could replace Fowler's or anyone else's established money patterns, but instead to identify and resolve a lack of clarity of the mathematical rules that underlie those patterns in order to simplify their implementation and maintenance in modern applications.

 ---

 ## Developing the Model